KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

-We can improve this representation so that the contiguous and non-overlapping constraints always hold, and we can do this in a way that may remind you of database normalisation - by removing redundancy.
+We can improve this representation so that the contiguous and non-overlapping constraints always hold, and we can do this in a way that may remind you of database normalisation -- by removing redundancy.

-In a well formed contiguous timeline, the joint start/end of the adjacent periods are redundant.
+In a well formed contiguous timeline the joint start/end of the adjacent periods are redundant.
 Contiguous, non-overlapping splits can simply be represented by a set of dates (`Set Date`):